 Also be sure to check if you buy tickets before or onboard, or if you have to validate tickets you bought from the station as you do in Italy.
 This could save a lot of hassle!!

 We recently wrote about night buses: How to survive a night bus

-Book your transport for Asia and NZ here:
+Book your bus, plane, train or ferry for Asia & NZ here: